For Further Study:

 TED talk about how psychedelic drugs free our minds to think about things in new ways, to think outside the box, to learn and grow from our experiences, and to reframe our past, giving people with PTSD the chance to process and heal.
 Some of these drugs also help because they have chemicals that function exactly like serotonin.
 This can explain both many of the positives (such as increased and altered sensory perception, feeling connected, enlightenment, awe, etc.) as well as negatives (thoughts of death, panic attacks, etc.).
 Use of psychedelics (even after one time) has long term positive effects.
 The effects of psychedelics is similar to that of meditation.
 Not only do they not lead to addiction they actually treat addiction to other drugs.
 They work on the serotonin receptor differently than SSRIs because instead of limiting reuptake (which is problematic), they bind directly to the serotonin receptor (to specific ones maybe?) which is safer and more effective.

-The science of psilocybin and its use to relieve suffering"Leading psychopharmacologist Roland Griffiths discloses the ways that psychedelic drugs can be used to create spiritually meaningful, personally transformative experiences for all patients, especially the terminally ill."
+"Leading psychopharmacologist Roland Griffiths discloses the ways that psychedelic drugs can be used to create spiritually meaningful, personally transformative experiences for all patients, especially the terminally ill."

 "Before Ecstasy became famous in the 1990s as the street drug of choice among ravers and curious college kids, a loosely knit network of psychiatrists and psychologists experimented with giving patients medical-grade MDMA, a synthetic compound originally developed by a Merck chemist in the early 1900s, to treat anxiety and depression."